 In 2019, we celebrated our 50th anniversary, now with over 664 restaurants in 45 states, serving over 230 million guests a year.

-Why We Have the Name Cracker Barrel
+Where Did the Name Cracker Barrel Come From?

 Country stores used to be a gathering place for communities to catch up on news and local events.
 They used to ship soda crackers in barrels so they wouldn’t break in transit.
 These barrels were essentially the water coolers of the day.
 That’s why you’ll always see barrels on each Front Porch of a Cracker Barrel.
 The idea was simple.
 Give people a place where they feel at home, relax in a rocking chair, challenge their friends to a game of checkers, socialize and enjoy a meal made with care.
 Some things never change.

-It’s Not Uncle Herschel on our Logo
+It’s Not Uncle Herschel On Our Logo

 Who is Uncle Herschel, you ask?
 Herschel McCartney was the uncle of our founder, Dan Evins.
 He was Cracker Barrel’s goodwill ambassador, strolling through the towns, inviting people to join him at our stores.
 He lived by the golden rule, “Treat everybody as you’d like to be treated yourself.
-Be down to earth, humble, soft-spoken and wear a smile” (and serve delicious food–check!).
+Be down to earth, humble, soft-spoken and wear a smile” (and serve delicious food–check!)

 People have speculated that it’s Uncle Herschel on the Cracker Barrel logo over the years, but that’s not the case.
 The logo was created by Nashville designer Bill Holley on a napkin back in 1977 with the goal of creating a feeling of nostalgia with an old-timer wearing overalls.

 This year we even unveiled a brand-new logo!
 Rather than just showing one person, we wanted to feature lots of people.
 The idea was to celebrate the diversity of all our guests with a logo that represented our continued passion for pleasing people of all races, colors, and genders.